Pfizer COVID-19 shot effective for people with chronic diseases- Israel study

-Middle EastPfizer COVID-19 shot effective for people with chronic diseases- Israel study

-The COVID-19 vaccine developed by Pfizer (PFE.N) and BioNTech (22UAy.DE) is effective at preventing symptomatic and severe disease in people with some chronic illnesses, like diabetes and heart disease, the biggest real-world study showed on Thursday.
+JERUSALEM (Reuters) - The COVID-19 vaccine developed by Pfizer and BioNTech is effective at preventing symptomatic and severe disease in people with some chronic illnesses, like diabetes and heart disease, the biggest real-world study showed on Thursday.

 The analysis of almost 1.2 million people by Israel’s largest healthcare provider will offer further hope for countries as they get shots into citizens’ arms, particularly those considered vulnerable, and curb the pandemic that has killed more than 3.1 million people.